What is present parenting?

 8. Read together

 Reading with your child is one of the best things you can do together.
-Not only from a present parenting perspective but as an all-around rewarding and creative perspective.
+Not only from a present parenting perspective but from an all-around rewarding and creative perspective.

 According to the Children’s Bureau, here are some of the benefits of reading with your child: